 We like the knife for all the features that have been added, but it is a little bit expensive when you start comparing it to similar knives.
 You might not want to buy this as your first knife and rather wait until you have a collection.
 It does come with a limited lifetime warranty to keep you protected, but the high carbon steel should do the trick for many years.

 Key Features To Consider When Buying The Best Fixed Blade Knives

 Now you have seen some of the very best fixed blade knives that are currently available on the market today.
 However, choosing them is not that easy and it does require a lot of searching and research.
 If you need to buy a new knife and you don’t like these, you should read through these features to understand some of the most important features.

-The size of your knife is extremely important and will depend on why you are using it.
-Smaller knives are perfect for tactical reasons and they can easily be concealed.
-However, they lack a little when it comes to bushcraft and you might not always be able to do everything you need to, especially when crafting objects.
+The size of your knife is important and will depend on what you plan on using it for.
+Smaller knives are perfect for tactical purposes and can easily be concealed.
+However, they lack when it comes to bushcraft and you might not always be able to do everything you need to, especially when crafting objects or making a fire.

 A bigger knife is a little more of a drag to carry around and it will be daunting to actually use it every day.
 Larger knives are mostly designed for the outdoor enthusiast, looking for something that will do all the work for them.
 Since the handles also tend to be a bit bigger, you have moiré comfort when you are using it outdoors.